-Acupuncture is a natural and drug free way of assisting people with weight loss.
+Acupuncture is a natural and drug-free way of assisting people with weight loss.
 It is especially useful for people who struggle to lose weight despite eating healthy and exercising regularly.
-Jane Ma, Acupuncturist and Traditional Chinese Medicine Practitioner at AcuNatural Health is specially trained to assist her clients to lose weight through a specialised acupuncture program.
+Jane Ma, Acupuncturist, and traditional Chinese medicine practitioner at AcuNatural Health are specially trained to assist her clients to lose weight through a specialized acupuncture program.
 Jane Ma is experienced in helping people with metabolic problems associated with:

 - Difficulty in losing weight despite regular exercise and healthy eating

 - Reduced thyroid function and metabolism